smizell/graphablejson/README.md

 ### Treating properties as relationships

-In many API, a property in a JSON object denotes structure—it shows how an object has a property of a given value.
+In many APIs, a property in a JSON object denotes a structure—it shows how an object has a property of a given value.
 There are tools for validating this specific structure that create strong coupling between the client and server.
 This creates rigidity and prevents the object from evolving organically over time.

 Rather than structure, Graphable JSON denotes a property as a relationship to a stream of values.
 This means the stream MAY be: